RESEARCH STARTER

 Determinants of Household Debt

-Many factors are attributed to rising household debt such as an upsurge in unemployment rates, health care premiums, school tuition, prices of goods and services, and cost of living.
-In addition, income remained stagnant, while credit became more readily available and attainable.
-The global financial crisis, also called the Great Recession, in the late 2000s and early 2010s, expanded household debt for many people as they lost their homes, jobs, and savings.
-Since this time, many individuals have struggled to climb their way out of debt; however, a variety of factors kept many people owing large sums of money and spiraling further into debt.
+Many factors have contributed to rising household debt in the United States, including increases in unemployment rates, health care premiums, school tuition, the prices of goods and services, and overall cost of living.
+During the 2000s and 2010s, income levels remained relatively stagnant while credit became more readily available and attainable.
+The global financial crisis—also known as the Great Recession—expanded household debt for many people as they lost their homes, jobs, and savings.
+Since that time, many individuals and families have struggled to climb out of debt, and a variety of factors have continued to keep many Americans owing large sums of money and, in some cases, falling deeper into financial strain.

-The 2016 total household debt was buoyed by student loans ($1.606 trillion), vehicle loans ($1.644 trillion), and credit card debts ($1.166 trillion).
-Despite the high household debt numbers, the total household borrowing decreased from 85 percent of the nominal gross domestic product in 2008 to 67 percent in 2016.
+For example, the 2024 total household debt was buoyed by student loans ($1.606 trillion), vehicle loans ($1.644 trillion), and credit card debts ($1.166 trillion).
+Despite the high household debt numbers, the total household borrowing decreased from 85 percent of the nominal gross domestic product in 2008 to 67 percent in 2016 and down to 62.3 percent in 2024.
 While the total household debt was on the rise, debt delinquencies decreased.
-In 2008, 8.5 percent of total household debts were delinquent compared to 4.8 percent in 2016.
+In 2008, 8.5 percent of total household debts were delinquent, compared to 4.8 percent in 2016.
 Bankruptcy filings rose in 2024 to 16.2 percent.

-The Great Recession helped to educate many people about home buying, but consumers remained vulnerable to other debts such as school and vehicle loans and credit cards.
-For example, the rising cost of college tuition has forced many people to take out tens of thousands to hundreds of thousands of dollars in school loans, leaving many students heavily in debt after graduation.
-Some of these loans carry high interest rates, further adding debt.
-After college, many graduates need vehicles to attain employment, so they take out automobile loans.
-Next, they apply for credit cards to help them keep up with living costs such as food and rent.
-Soon, they find themselves in a cycle of debt they cannot repay.
-However, cycles of debt can be broken.
+The Great Recession prompted greater public awareness about home buying and personal finance, but many consumers remained vulnerable to other forms of debt, including education, vehicle, and credit card loans.
+The rising cost of college tuition has forced many students to take on tens of thousands of dollars in loans, leaving them heavily indebted after graduation.
+Some of these loans carry high interest rates, compounding repayment challenges.
+After college, many graduates require vehicles to secure employment and take on auto loans, often followed by credit cards to cover daily living expenses such as food and rent.
+Over time, this pattern can lead to cycles of debt that become difficult to escape.
+However, with financial literacy, responsible borrowing, and supportive economic policy, these cycles can be broken.

 Debt Reduction